All of these restaurants emphasize local ingredients,

 79 Asilomar Boulevard

-With sweeping views of the coast near Point Pinos Lighthouse and a relaxed clubhouse vibe, this scenic spot has blossomed under the direction of executive chef Dory Ford.
-For breakfast, choose from huevos rancheros, chicken fried steak, eggs benedict and an array of tasty omelets.
-For lunch through dinner, enjoy dishes like Ale-Steamed Mussels, Crispy Fried Dry Rubbed Jerk Chicken Wings and all-natural beef burgers at lunch or dinner paired with craft beers, local wines or a variety of house specialty cocktails with our new full liquor license.
+With sweeping views of the coast and a relaxed clubhouse vibe, this scenic spot has blossomed under the direction of executive chef Dory Ford.
+For breakfast, choose from huevos rancheros, chicken fried steak and an array of tasty omelets.
+For lunch through dinner, enjoy dishes like Ale-Steamed Mussels and Crispy Fried Dry Rubbed Jerk Chicken Wings paired with craft beers, local wines or a house specialty cocktail.
 Open M–F 7:30am–8pm, Sa 7am–8pm, Su 7am–6pm.
-Our happy hour is M–F 4–6pm with draft beers $3, wine $5 and well drinks $5.
+Happy Hour is M–F 4–6pm.

 Porter’s in the Forest

 3200 Lopez Road